fredgibbs/fredgibbs.github.io/courses/archives-algorithms/schedule.md

 - Joan M. Schwartz and Terry Cook, “Archives, Records and Power: The Making of Modern Memory,” 1–19.
 - Margaret Hedstrom, “Archives, Memory, and Interfaces with the Past,” 21–43.

+{% include alert.html class='danger' title='Weekly Reflection' text="
+- Drawing equally from the two readings for this week: How would you describe the relationship between archives, power, and memory?
+"%}

 ## Week 4 (Feb 8--12): Silence
 - Rodney G. S. Carter, “Of Things Said and Unsaid: Power, Archival Silences, and Power in Silence” _Archivaria_, September 25, 2006, 215–33.
 - Saidiya Hartman, "Venus in Two Acts." _Small Axe_ 12.2 (2008): 1-14.

+{% include alert.html class='danger' title='Archival Silence' text="
+- Normally we can only speculate about archival silences.
+In this assignment, you will consider a silence that you have intimate knowledge of.
+Look through the photos on your phone.
+Drawing from the provocations in the readings (and you should make it clear you are using the readings to inform your own writing), analyze the gaps in your own archive.
+"%}

 ## Week 5 (Feb 15--19): Classification